 Doctors failing to diagnose colorectal cancer in younger people

-Posted on behalf of The Bell Law Firm, PLLC on Aug 01, 2012 in Doctor Errors
+Posted on behalf of Stewart Bell, PLLC on Aug 01, 2012 in Doctor Errors

 Even as the overall rates of colorectal cancer in West Virginia and the United States have declined over the last two-plus decades, the rates for people under the age of 50 have been going up.
 Why this is happening isn't exactly clear to anyone, although some have suggested that poor eating habits, obesity, genetic and environmental factors, and lack of exercise may be part of the puzzle.